 Henriette Kress, a fantastic herbalist who has been a guest on the podcast says this about goldenrod:

 Goldenrod relieves most muscle aches.
 Try it for pains nothing else has touched.
 Give the oil a try for itches and swellings, too.

 The fourth goldenrod benefit is for healing the skin.

 The name solidago means "to make whole."
 Historical references site using goldenrod poultices for healing wounds and for use on burns.
 I don’t see a lot of contemporary herbalists using it in this way and it seems like a great avenue to explore.

-Goldenrod has many actions that are beneficial during a cold or flu.
-It is a mild diaphoretic, helping to open the pores and release heat through the skin and therefore can support a person during a fever.
+It’s a mild diaphoretic, helping to open the pores and release heat through the skin and therefore can support a person during a fever.

 As an astringent and antimicrobial it can soothe a sore swollen throat - try it as a tea or infuse the fresh herb into honey.